ediboko1980/bootstrap/site/content/content/tables.md

 ## Overview

-Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Bootstrap's tables are **opt-in**.
+Due to the widespread use of `<table>` elements across third-party widgets like calendars and date pickers, Rocket's tables are **opt-in**.
 Add the base class `.table` to any `<table>`, then extend with our optional modifier classes or custom styles. **All table styles are inherited in Bootstrap**, meaning any nested tables will be styled in the same manner as the parent.

 Using the most basic table markup, here's how `.table`-based tables look in Bootstrap.